Do Go On - 443 - The Theft of The Scream

 I had a great time.

-Everybody had a great time.
+Everybody had a good time.

 She thought she was fantastic.